jesperancinha/image-train-filters-android/README.md

 ![alt text](image-train-filters-app/src/main/res/mipmap-mdpi/ic_launcher.png "Logo Title Text 1")
 ![alt text](image-train-filters-app/src/main/res/mipmap-ldpi/ic_launcher.png "Logo Title Text 1")

+This application supports only devices from version Android SDK 24 (Nougat).
+This has solely to do with the fact that only from this version onwards there is support for Java 8 streams.

 ## Build Info

 The app currently uses a color picker from: